jomaljose/Flicker_Fusion_Assignment_0/README.md

 The output is verified by plotting the led state by using Serial plot software.
 ![Screenshot of Serialplot software at iption hereherehere](https://github.com/jomaljose/Flicker_Fusion_Assignment_0/blob/master/Output/Serial%20Plot%20output_waveform.png)
+This waveform is plotted at 35Hz frequency.
+The plotted waveform consist of 4 samples in every wave cycle.
+In the above figure at right corner of the serial plot window SPS (samples per second) is shown.
+By dividing the SPS by 4 we get the frequency of the plotted waveform.
+In this case the SPS is 138
+Therefore the frequency of the plotted waveform will be 138/4 = **34.5Hz**.
+## FUTURE SCOPE & LIMITATION
+The current prototype is giving flicker fusion threshold frequency value almost similar to the theoretical value of human flicker fusion threshold frequency.
+Eventhough,the plotted waveform have some error with the actual serial printed frequency.
+In future I like to eliminate this error and make it available for primary school teachers, because it will be helpful for them to teach persistence of vision.

+## CONCLUSION

+Human  flicker fusion threshold was tested successfully using this prototype.
+My conclusion after several tests is that my flicker fusion threshold frequency is between 37-39.5Hz.

+This project gave me the opportunity to get into GitHub, Teensy 3.2 and different IDEs etc.

+## REFERENCE

+ 1. Wikipedia contributors.
+(2020, January 29).
+Flicker fusion threshold.
+Retrieved from https://en.wikipedia.org/wiki/Flicker_fusion_threshold
+ 2. Teensyduino: Using the UART (real serial) with Teensy on the Arduino IDE.
+(2020).
+Retrieved from https://www.pjrc.com/teensy/td_uart.html
+ 3. Vishay Semiconductors.
+(2019). _TLUR6400, TLUR6401 datasheet_ (2019 revised ed.), Vishay Semiconductors.